Medically reviewed on July 10, 2017

 Dextroamphetamine can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using this medicine.
+You should not breast-feed while using this medicine.

-Dextroamphetamine is not approved for use by anyone younger than 3 years old.
-Dextroamphetamine extended-release capsules are not for use in children younger than 6 years old.
+ProCentra is not approved for use by anyone younger than 3 years old.
+This medicine extended-release capsules are not for use in children younger than 6 years old.